 Defending against these multitude of threats is no easy task, which is why having strong antimalware tools is paramount.
-There are hundreds of tools out there claiming to offer protection, but firms need to ensure the solutions they choose can detect even previously unknown malware by spotting their key characteristics - for example, a program that tries to hide once installed.
+There are hundreds of tools out there claiming to offer protection, but organizations need to ensure the solutions they choose can detect even previously unknown malware by spotting their key characteristics - for example, a program that tries to hide once installed.
 It's also essential this is kept up to date and is able to scan every potential entry point to a network, from emails to USB flash drives.

 These are often designed as ways to get access to financial data or username and password combinations, but they can do more than that - especially with the more targeted 'spear phishing' variety, which will be tailored precisely to an individual recipient.

 Effective email security tools can help reduce the likelihood of such emails getting through, but they're not 100% effective.
 Therefore, user education is the best way to tackle this threat.
 By training people to be wary and spot the telltale signs of a phishing attempt, firms can ensure their employees are not handing over valuable data to anyone that asks for it.

 A specific type of malware, ransomware works by encrypting key files on a machine or network, then demanding a payment - usually in the form of Bitcoin or another cryptocurrency - to make them accessible again.
-This is a relatively simple form of attack, but it has the power to be hugely disruptive, as was seen with the 2017 WannaCry incident.
-Depending on the particular type of ransomware used, an attack may encrypt certain file types that make it impossible to access critical business information, or block vital system files that prevents a computer from booting up altogether.
+This is a relatively simple form of attack, but it has the power to be hugely disruptive, as was seen with the 2022 Swissport incident.
+A significant 42% of companies report ransomware as the biggest cybersecurity challenge they face this year.

 To defend against ransomware, prevention is certainly better than a cure.
-Indeed, once files are encrypted, there is often nothing firms can do to get them back without paying a ransom, or waiting and hoping a key is released publicly.
+Indeed, once files are encrypted, there’s often nothing firms can do to get them back without paying a ransom, or waiting and hoping a key is released publicly.
 Therefore, as well as normal antimalware procedures, an essential defense is to ensure all key files are safely backed up away from the primary network.

-6. Data loss
+5. Data loss

-Data is frequently described as the new oil, and for many hackers, the ultimate aim of their efforts will be to steal it, in order to sell it on the dark web for use in identity fraud, blackmail or as part of corporate espionage.
+Data is frequently described as the new oil, and for many hackers, the ultimate aim of their efforts will be to steal it in order to sell it on the dark web for use in identity fraud, blackmail or as part of corporate espionage.